 Location.
 42° 50.466′ N, 124° 32.618′ W. Marker is in Port Orford, Oregon, in Curry County.
 Marker is on Cape Blanco Road west of Oregon Coast Highway (U.S. 101), on the right when traveling west.
+Marker is located at the entrance to Cape Blanco Pioneer Cemetery, (AKA Hughes Family Cemetery), near the historic Hughes house, inside Cape Blanco State Park.
 Touch for map.
-Marker is located at the entrance to Cape Blanco Pioneer Cemetery, (AKA Hughes Family Cemetery), near the historic Hughes house, inside Cape Blanco State Park.
 Marker is at or near this postal address: 91816 Cape Blanco Road, Sixes OR 97476, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 8 miles of this marker, measured as the crow flies.
 Wreck of the Cottoneva (approx. 7.3 miles away).